ongoreba/Autodesk_Maya_Curve_Tool/README.md

 ## Overview
 This script will create curves with custom names as you wish.
-It also has a really cute pink UI option 💕💕
+It also has a really cute pink UI option if you want something 💕 extra 💕
 <p align="center">
   <img src="https://cdnb.artstation.com/p/assets/covers/images/075/006/761/smaller_square/thu-nguyen-thu-nguyen-pinktool.jpg?1713493970" />
 </p>